-Worldwide Currencies, as an authorised payment institution, is required to safeguard clients’ relevant funds and such funds for clients in the UK and the Rest of the World are segregated from the firm’s own funds in a safeguarding account at Barclays.
+Worldwide Currencies, as an authorised payment institution, is required to safeguard clients’ relevant funds and such funds for clients in the UK and the Rest of the World are segregated from the firm’s own funds in a safeguarding account at Barclays Bank PLC*.
 This differs for our clients based in the EU where funds are safeguarded by our FCA-regulated e-money partners at a credit institution.

 When paying for a trade, all funds are internally segregated and held securely within a client account at one of our banking providers.